Wondercast Design Challenge for December

 We want you to create a flip book about what you think NASA and the European Space Agency will find on their exploration mission to Jupiter.

-Science ATL is excited to be partnering with our friends at Piedmont Park Conservancy for this month’s challenge.
+Science ATL is excited to be partnering with our friends at Piedmont Park Conservancy for October’s challenge.
 With the global pandemic and social distancing in mind, we want you to design a six-foot candy contraption (á la Rube Goldberg) that delivers a piece of Halloween candy to someone at least six feet away.

-- Cut a flap in your box so that it’s still attached on one side. **
+• Cut a flap in your box so that it’s still attached on one side. **

-- Cover the inside of the flap with foil.
+• Cover the inside of the flap with foil.

-- Position the lid of your box so that the sun bounces off the foil and onto your soon-to-be toasty snack within the oven. ***
+• Position the lid of your box so that the sun bounces off the foil and onto your soon-to-be toasty snack within the oven. ***

-- If desired, cover the open hole of the box with plastic wrap to keep bugs and dirt away.
+• If desired, cover the open hole of the box with plastic wrap to keep bugs and dirt away.

 ** Note: Feel free to change things up and share your innovative design!